 Reasons for Not Owning a Pet

 For BIPOC Oregonians, the most common reason for not currently owning a pet is that pets are not allowed where they live (24%).
-White Oregonians are significantly less likely to say restrictions where they live keep them from owning a pet (11%) (Q24D).
+White Oregonians are significantly less likely to say restrictions where they live to keep them from owning a pet (11%) (Q24D).

 White residents are more likely than BIPOC residents to avoid pet ownership in order to make room for travel (20% vs. 5%).